nasa/fprime/Fw/Tlm/docs/sdd.md

 The `Fw::TlmPacket` class is a packet class derived from [`Fw::ComPacket`](../../Com/docs/sdd.md) that provides methods for encoding a telemetry packet.
 It contains an internal `Fw:ComBuffer` that holds serialized channel values.

-To fill a packet with telemetry values, do the following.
+To fill a packet with telemetry values, do the following:

 1\.
 Instantiate an instance of the `TlmPacket` class.